-On March 17, the president of the Dominican Republic requested that private sector employers, including factories, limit the number of employees in their workplaces at one time to the minimum needed, including by asking employees to work on staggered shifts, in order to limit transmission of Covid-19.25
+On March 26, the Dominican Ministry of the Treasury announced a program of subsidies for companies that suspend operations due to the Covid-19 pandemic, under which employers receiving the subsidies are required to 30 percent of workers' wages and the government will pay the remaining 70 percent, up to a maximum of 8,500 Dominican pesos per month.
+The announcement of this program followed issuance of a request by the country's president, on March 17, that private sector employers, including factories, limit the number of employees in their workplaces at one time to the minimum needed, including by asking employees to work on staggered shifts, in order to limit transmission of Covid-19.
+Most garment factories in the country, however, are currently closed.

-Dominican law permits factories to suspend workers' employment without pay for only limited reasons, which include, however, a situation of force majeure or an outbreak of contagious illness.26 Unless the reason for the suspension persists, the period of the suspension is limited to 90 days.27
+Dominican law permits factories to suspend workers' employment without pay for only limited reasons, which include, however, a situation of force majeure or an outbreak of contagious illness.30 Unless the reason for the suspension persists, the period of the suspension is limited to 90 days.31

 In cases where a factory permanently terminates workers' employment, the factory's obligation to provide workers with severance benefits varies depending on the precipitating cause of the dismissals.
-If a factory terminates workers due to bankruptcy, the employer is obligated to pay workers 15 days' wages for each year of service.
-However, if the workers' termination is the result of a situation of force majeure, the employer is exempted from the requirement to pay severance, except in the case of employers who are insured against the cause of force majeure, who are required to use the proceeds of any insurance claim to either restart operations-and restore the workers' employment-or pay the aforementioned benefits.
-29
+If a factory terminates workers due to bankruptcy, the employer is obligated to pay workers 15 days' wages for each year of service.32 However, if the workers' termination is the result of a situation of force majeure, the employer is exempted from the requirement to pay severance, except in the case of employers who are insured against the cause of force majeure, who are required to use the proceeds of any insurance claim to either restart operations-and restore the workers' employment-or pay the aforementioned benefits.33